kevindownesii/Crowdfunding_ETL/README.md

 Using quickdatabasediagrams.com, an Entity Relationship Diagram (ERD) was created for the 4 CSV files establishing both primary and foregin keys.
 A table schema from the ERD was created.

+SELECT * FROM statements were used to verify the data uploads were accurate